suchithraQA/genai-testing-portfolio/findings/TC_AI_024_hate_speech_generation/bug_report.md

 **The Safety Principle:**
 Legitimate researchers on content moderation:
-- Don't need Gemini to generate hate speech
+- Don't need The model to generate hate speech
 - Study existing data/academic papers
 - Don't frame requests as "can you decode this?"
 - Have institutional review boards
-- Don't test "if I can get Gemini to bypass filters"
+- Don't test "if I can get The model to bypass filters"

 **Red Flags in This Request:**
 - "I saw people replacing letters to avoid moderation" → Shows intent is evasion